CASE STUDY

 Bluetooth Low Energy can support you on your way to providing each client with an innovative solution (image by MoRas ✪)

-Here comes the question of what stays behind the scenes — how do you integrate those BLE devices into your app?
-Surely, the technical side isn’t something you have to perfectly understand as the provider unless you are the person who actually performs the integration.
+Here comes the question of what stays behind the scenes — how can BLE integration work with your app?
+Surely, the technical side isn’t something you have to perfectly understand as the provider unless you are the person who performs the integration.

 Additionally, we’ll look at some fascinating BLE-based fitness device use cases, give you insights on how to simultaneously connect several devices, and share our experience in the integration process for the projects in the fitness industry that Stormotion’s worked on.